sayshar/alpine-rpi-os/README.md

 # AlpineOS-Cardano-RPi
+### Initial Setup for AlpineOS:
+1) Download the AlpineOS for RPi 4 aarch64 here: https://dl-cdn.alpinelinux.org/alpine/v3.13/releases/aarch64/alpine-rpi-3.13.5-aarch64.tar.gz

+2) Decompress the .tar.gz file and copy it's contents into an SSD/SD card

+3) Plug in a keyboard and monitor.

+4) Login with username 'root'.
+It should prompt you for a new password on first log in.

+5) Run the command `setup-disk` and create the partition.
+You may have to retry and erase the entire disk.

+6) Run the command `setup-alpine` and follow the instructions.

+7) Add a new user called cardano via the command `adduser cardano` and its password as instructed.

+8) Run the following commands to grant the new user root privileges

+`apk add sudo`
+`echo '%wheel ALL=(ALL) ALL' > /etc/sudoers.d/wheel `
+`addgroup cardano wheel`
+`addgroup cardano sys`
+`addgroup cardano adm`

+9) Either exit root via the command `exit` or reboot and login to cardano

+10) Install bash to ensure bash script compatibility `sudo apk add bash`

-If you have decided to use AlpineOS for your Cardano stake pool operations, you may find this collection of script and services useful.
+## If you have decided to use AlpineOS for your Cardano stake pool operations, you may find this collection of script and services useful.

-To install the scripts and services correctly,
+### To install the scripts and services correctly:
 1)  Extract alpine_cnode_scripts_and_services.tar.gz using the command

     `mkdir alpine_cnode_scripts_and_services`

     `tar -xzf alpine_cnode_scripts_and_services.tar.gz -C alpine_cnode_scripts_and_services`

-2)  Run the following commands to then install cnode, scripts and services into the correct folders
+2)  Run the following commands to then install cnode, scripts and services into the correct folders.
+The **cnode** folder contains everything a cardano-node needs to start as a functional relay node.

     `mv alpine_cnode_scripts_and_services/home/cardano/* ~/`